julianfaraway/brinla/docs/errata.md

 - p118: Both `inla()` calls on this page now also require the option `control.compute=list(return.marginals.predictor=TRUE)` because these quantities are expensive to compute and are not always needed.

+- p134: Last para.
+Difference between predictions and table is due to the difference between subject specific effects and population effects

+- p137: Third para.
+Difference can be explained (see errata for p134) but the analysis is still worthwhile.

 - p139: Section 5.7.1 should be ignored.
 This correction is not available in the current version of INLA because it is not regarded as sufficiently stable to be relied upon.